spcl/serverless-benchmarks/README.md

 #### Azure

-**temporarily disabled**

-Azure provides 2000 USD for the first month.
+Azure provides 200 USD for the first month.
 You need to create an account and add a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) to enable non-interactive login through CLI.
 Since this process has [an easy, one-step CLI solution](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create-for-rbac),